What are Unappropriated Retained Earnings?

 How does Unappropriated Retained Earnings Work?

-Consider an IT consulting firm – Photon which has $ 5,000,000 of reported revenue and eventually $1,000,000 in retained earnings.
-Not all this amount is automatically going to be offered for payment to the shareholders in the form of dividends.
-The board of directors believe that it will be in the best interest of the firm to expand and hence decide to keep $ 600,000 to reinvest in the business by buying a piece of land for its new office.
-Then, this $ 600,000 will be called as appropriated retained earnings.
-Since there are no such plans for $ 400,000 as of now, this will be called as Unappropriated retained earnings.
+Consider an IT consulting firm – Photon, which has $ 5,000,000 of reported revenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
+In the case of the federal government, it refers to the total amount of income generated from taxes, which remains unfiltered from any deductions. and eventually $1,000,000 in retained earnings.
+The company will not automatically offer all this amount as payment to the shareholders in the form of dividends.
+The board of directorsBoard Of DirectorsBoard of Directors (BOD) refers to a corporate body comprising a group of elected people who represent the interest of a company’s stockholders.
+The board forms the top layer of the hierarchy and focuses on ensuring that the company efficiently achieves its goals. believes that it will be in the firm’s best interest to expand and hence decided to keep $ 600,000 to reinvest in the business by buying a piece of land for its new office.
+Then, this $ 600,000 will be called appropriated retained earningsRetained EarningsRetained Earnings are defined as the cumulative earnings earned by the company till the date after adjusting for the distribution of the dividend or the other distributions to the investors of the company.
+It is shown as the part of owner’s equity in the liability side of the balance sheet of the company..
+Since there are no such plans for $ 400,000, this will be called Unappropriated retained earnings.
 The whole or part of this amount can be distributed to shareholders as dividends.
 Consider the following table:

-Why Unappropriated Retained Earnings are Important for Investors?
+Why is it Important for Investors?

 Dividend = max (Unappropriated retained earnings, 0)

-These earnings are distributed among all the outstanding shareholders of the company and paid out as dividends as per the predetermined dividend payment schedule.
+These earnings are distributed among all the outstanding shareholders of the company and paid out as dividends per the predetermined dividend payment schedule.

 Why Unappropriated Retained Earnings Matters?